-In fact, the UK’s Equality Act of 2010 states that domestic abuse qualifies as a disability and therefore employers have a responsibility to make provisions and offer supports for those employees to continue in their roles.
+In fact, the UK’s Equality Act of 2010 states that mental ill-health that results from domestic abuse qualifies as a disability and therefore employers have a responsibility to make provisions and offer supports for those employees to continue in their roles.

 How can employers do this?
 Some examples given were:

 - Having a Domestic Abuse Support guideline or policy, with an appointed person for staff to approach.

 - Be sensitive, discreet, practical, supportive and non-judgemental.

 - Prioritise safety over efficiency for employees affected.
 In addition, these employees should be protected from unnecessary disciplinary actions over poor performance.

 - Remember this can affect both men and women.

 - Listen, don’t seek ‘proof’ and don’t approach the alleged abuser.